 Transforaminal Endoscopic Laser Annuloplasty (TELA)

 There are times when foreign tissue and blood vessels forge around your discs, leading to ‘discogenic’ pain.
-Performing a transforaminal Endoscopic Laser Annuloplasty will help reduce this pain by removing the foreign tissue using forceps and a laser ablation technique.
+Performing a transforaminal Endoscopic Laser Annuloplasty will help reduce high opioid dependence among patients this pain by removing the foreign tissue using forceps and a laser ablation technique.

 This treatment is not without risks.
 Patients could suffer neural injuries, vascular damage, and infections.
 However, a successful procedure provides pain relief while maintaining your posterior structure.